 THANKS to all who made this possible, including Downtown Durham Inc., Awesome Foundation Raleigh-Durham, and the cast, crew and designers who invested all their beautiful creative energies into this production.

 The process continues, so please feel free to donate to support future productions, and “Good Luck America” T-shirts are still available, so avail yourself of one!

 PLEASE TAKE A MOMENT TO FILL OUT THE SOAPBOX FEEDBACK FORM and tell us your thoughts and experience about the production.
 Your honest feedback is appreciated, anonymously if you wish!

 Buy a T-shirt NOW to continue supporting the project!
 If you want your T-shirt shipped, please add shipping costs to your cart and provide address, and allow two weeks for delivery.

 SOAPBOX is a group public performance taking place in downtown Durham on October 19, 2018, Third Friday.
-The work will feature orations by twelve actors standing atop a circle of soapboxes, an all-female chorus, and original live music.
-Community processions will take place between oratory performances at public spaces in downtown Durham, including Central Park, CBC Plaza, Black Wall Street Gardens and the green space next to DPAC.
+The work will feature orations by actors standing atop a soapbox, an all-female chorus, and scenic installations.
+Community processions will take place between oratory performances at public spaces in downtown Durham, including Central Park, Durham Convention Center Plaza, CCB Plaza, and Black Wall Street Gardens.

-Text and imagery will zero in on twelve “American Archetypes” as the basis for each oration.
-The aim is to construct twelve monologues that reflect dignity inside the melting pot of viewpoints in our country right now, and a dynamic snapshot of America through our local community's eyes and experiences.
+Text and imagery will zero in on “American Archetypes” as the basis for each oration, presenting a dynamic snapshot from inside the boiling pot of viewpoints in our country and local community.